louveshh/Job-1-Task/README.md

 1. User can change the quantity by typing, additionally, I provided validation that\
     You must input A NUMBER between 1 and 10.
 Empty input "" Is treated as a 0.\
     Nevertheless, Input does have the HTML attribute "required",\
-    so the form shouldn`t allow being left empty.
+    so the form shouldn`t allow being left empty
 2. I added this button.
     - Behind the cart, you might find the "Open Cart" button to restore the cart.
-    - Top Right "X" button and somewhere outside the minecart hide the cart.
+    - Top Right "X" button and somewhere outside the minecart cause the cart to hide
 3. Data is fetched
    - I used a new component "ExtraItem" to handle the received format
    - Upsell product styles similar to visualization